-The four of us (Kate, Harmony, Antonio, and Tia-Monique) are excited to share this poster at the 2021 Association for Humanities Computing (ACH) conference.
+The four of us (Kate, Harmony, Antonio, and Tia-Monique) are excited to share this poster at the 2021 Association for Computers and the Humanities (ACH) conference.

 Over the course of her career, Katherine Dunham actively repurposed and recombined elements of her choreography.
 As we began to manually curate datasets from undigitized programs, we structured Dunham’s repertory of nearly 300 entities into a nested hierarchy of named evening-length shows, act-length containers, pieces, and named social dances-in-dances, which we then graph in order to track their shifting relationships over time.
 These interconnections trouble the choreographic ‘work’ as a static category and suggest other approaches to analyzing dance.
 Seen through the lenses of frequency of performance, durability over time, and the way repertory connects its performers, we further offer another way to evaluate the importance of specific repertory.